 - Posting regularly.
 Like most social media, Instagram likes to see evidence of regular posting - not sudden splurges when you feel you have some spare time

-- Make use of Hashtags - use the Instagram Hashtag Generator to generate hashtags from your images using Artificial Intelligence.
+- Use Hashtags - use the Instagram Hashtag Generator to generate hashtags from your images using Artificial Intelligence.

 Then, of course, there are the superstars.
-Kim Kardashian West has been able to command $300,000 for a post across all of her social media platforms.
-Of course, her 87.1 million Instagram followers do put her in a class of her own!
+Kim Kardashian can command up to $850,000 for a post across all of her social media platforms.
+Of course, her 364 million Instagram followers do put her in a class of her own!
 A typical post by any of the Kardashian / Jenners clan usually earns at least $200,000.
-Often Instagramers create the content, and the brand then has the rights to reuse that content in their marketing and on their website.
+Often, Instagrammers create the content, and the brand then has the rights to reuse that content in their marketing and on their website.